alabsi91/reanimated-color-picker/docs/pages/usage.md

 # Usage

 You can add, remove, rearrange, or style the built-in components of the color picker.
-See the [Examples](~/examples/) page for working demos.
+See [Panel1](~/examples/panel1/) and the examples beside it for working demos, or [Example Apps](~/examples/example-apps/) to run them yourself.

 > [!tip] Using inside a `ScrollView`
 >